History of South America: Prehistory

 In the Paleozoic and Early Mesozoic eras, South America and Africa were connected in a landmass called Gondwana, as part of the supercontinent Pangaea.
 In the Albian, around 110 mya, South America and Africa began to diverge along the southern Mid-Atlantic Ridge, giving rise to a landmass of Antarctica and South America.
 During the late Eocene, around 35 mya, Antarctica and South America separated and South America became a massive, biologically rich island-continent.
 During approximately 30 million years, the biodiversity of South America was isolated from the rest of the world, leading to the evolution of species within the continent.

 The event that caused the mass-extinction of dinosaurs 66 Mya gave rise to neotropical rainforest biomes like the Amazonia, replacing species composition and structure of local forests.
 During ~6 million years of recovery to former levels of plant diversity, they evolved from widely spaced gymnosperm-dominated forests to the forests with thick canopies which block sunlight, prevalent flowering plants and high vertical layering as known today.

 Geological evidence suggests that approximately 3 million years ago, South America became connected to North America when the Bolivar Trough marine barrier disappeared and the Panamanian land bridge formed.
 The joining of these two land masses led to the Great American Interchange, in which biota from both continents expanded their ranges.
 The first species known to have made the northward migration was Pliometanastes, a fossil ground sloth roughly the size of a modern black bear.
 Migrations to the Southern Hemisphere were undertaken by several North American mammalian carnivores.
 Fewer species migrated in the opposite direction from south to north.
 The result of the expansion of a North American fauna was a mass extinction in which hundreds of species disappeared in a relatively short time.
 About 60% of present-day South American mammals have evolved from North American species.
 Some South American species were able to adapt and spread into North America.
 Apart from Pliometanastes, during the Irvingtonian stage of the mammal land stages, around 1.9 mya, species as Pampatherium, a giant armadillo, ground sloth Megatherium, giant anteater Myrmecophaga, a Neogene capybara (Hydrochoerus), Meizonyx, opossum Didelphis, and Mixotoxodon followed the route north.
-The terror bird Titanis, the only large carnivore in South American, dispersed into North America.
+The terror bird Titanis, the only large carnivore in South America, dispersed into North America.